-A dry diet usually includes only 5% to 10% water, leading to thirst any then the behavior of drinking much water.
+A dry diet usually includes only 5% to 10% water, leading to dogs thirst.
 This happens to humans as well as dogs.
-Diets with high sodium levels might well make your dog more willing to drink much more water.
+Diets with high sodium levels can influence your dog to drink more water than usual.

 One more thing to notice in your dog’s diet is salt.
-Large quantities of salt is really bad and harmful for dogs.
-Human foods like crisps should never be added to dog’s diet.
+Large quantities of salt can be harmful for dogs.
+Human food that contains salt in a large amount, like crisps, should never be added to dog’s diet.
 Some common symptoms of too much salt ingestion in dogs include:

 As mentioned above, the environment and weather can be reasons for your dog’s dehydration.
-In hot summer months, your dog will definitely dehydrate faster, which is especially often if he plays around all the time and is more likely to suffer from illness or infection.
+In hot summer months, your dog will dehydrate faster, especially if its active.
+In this situation the dog is more likely to suffer from illness or infection.
 Common symptoms include:

-When you diagnose your dog to be suffering from mild dehydration with no vomiting, some initial steps should be taken.
+When you diagnose that your dog is suffering from mild dehydration with no vomiting, some initial steps should be taken.

-If vomiting or any other more serious symptoms happen, taking him to a vet should be the best option.
+If vomiting or any other more serious symptoms happen, taking a dog to a vet is the best option.

 Illness and Diseases